Hemantnie/c_ta_1/README.md

 ```bash
    npm test
 ```
-* Also a Postman collection is attached to be imported under the postman package.
+* Also a Postman collection is attached to be imported under the postman folder.

 ##  Technologies Used